tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 ## Reading data with readr

 A new version of [**readr**](https://www.tidyverse.org/blog/2021/07/readr-2-0-0/#reading-multiple-files-at-once) was recently released, with lots of updates outlined in [this blog post](https://www.tidyverse.org/blog/2021/07/readr-2-0-0/).
-I think the update that is most relevant to teaching is the new functionality for reading in multiple files at once, or more specifically, reading sets of files with the same columns into one output table in a single command.
+The update most relevant to teaching is the new functionality for reading in multiple files at once, or more specifically, reading sets of files with the same columns into one output table in a single command.

 Suppose in your `data/` folder you have two files, one for sales in August and the other for sales in September.
 Each of the files contain two variables: `brand` for brand ID, and `n` for number of items sold with that brand ID.